rogerboesch/vectrex-dev/tutorial-code/README.md

 #### macOS
 All you need to follow this tutorial is The Classics Coder App (macOS) which can be downloaded [here](https://raw.githubusercontent.com/rogerboesch/vectrex-dev/master/tools/Classics_Coder_for_Vectrex-Latest.tar.gz).
 As you can see in my [YouTube Video](https://www.youtube.com/watch?v=m5Gxzj2xb2M&list=PLP6u_67PQGuHlz8J7U2Y6oUv05O_74D2w) it's simple to install and use.

 #### Windows
 *Windows support is coming soon.
-In the meantime you can easily install a toolchain to follow the tutorials.
+In the meantime you can easily install the toolchain to follow the tutorials by using the command line.
 How to to this I will explain in this YouTube Video (coming soon)*

 #### Linux
 *Linux support is coming soon.
-In the meantime you can easily install a toolchain to follow the tutorials.
+In the meantime you can easily install the toolchain to follow the tutorials by using the command line.
 How to to this I will explain in this YouTube Video (coming soon)*